 We have been training residents in Emergency Ultrasound (EUS) for over a decade.

-With a new Emergency Ultrasound (EUS) fellowship, we continue to take great pride in not only helping each fellow to become competent in all primary EUS examinations, but to literally become the next leaders in EUS.
+With our joint Cook County-NorthShore Emergency Ultrasound (EUS) fellowship, we continue to take great pride in not only helping each fellow to become competent in performing and teaching all primary EUS examinations, but to become a future leader in EUS.

-Developed in accordance with ACEP U.S. Fellowship Guidelines
+Developed in accordance with ACEP Clinical Ultrasound Fellowship Guidelines

 Emergency Ultrasound experience in multiple Emergency Departments